akbarratt/rb101/LOG.md

 I started this progress log partway through RB101.
 Newest entries first.

+### Day 133: Wednesday July 7, 2021

+**Pomodoros Completed**: 8

+**Today's Progress**: Building out more TTT bonus features, bug fixing, and refactoring.

+**My Feelings**: I was on fire today, which is a good thing because I'm anticipating possibly a bad pain day tomorrow.
+Feels nice to be ahead of the game for once.
+Just have the computer algorithm left on TTT and then I think it's ready for code review.

 ### Day 132: Tuesday July 6, 2021

 **Pomodoros Completed**: 8